Gringotts-Team/.github/profile/README.md

   </a>
   <h2 align="center"><a href="https://gringottsapp.netlify.app/home">Gringotts Bank</a></h2>
   <p align="center">
 This project was carried out through the internships undertaken at Kinetic Software.
-(Migrated from GitLab Private server to here)
+(Migrated from GitLab private server to here)
     <br>
     </p>
 </p>